nhsconnect/gpconnect/index.md

 *	manage GP appointments
 * import or download medication and allergies information

-GP Connect supports the development of products that use the clinical data made available by our FHIR® APIs.
+GP Connect supports the development of products that use the clinical data made available by our APIs.
 This specification contains all the technical resources you need to connect between your system and GP data.

 ## Development ecosystem ##